Advertiser disclosure

 • Massive welcome bonus: 150k miles for big upfront value (if you can meet the spend).

-• High rewards on all purchases: 2X miles per $1 everywhere, plus elevated 5–10X on travel through Capital One.
+• High rewards on all purchases: 2X miles per $1 everywhere, plus elevated 5–10X on travel booked through Capital One Travel.

-• Luxury travel perks: Unlimited airport lounge access (Capital One Lounges + Priority Pass) for you and 2 guests.
+• Luxury travel perks: Unlimited airport lounge access (Capital One Lounges plus Priority Pass) for you and two guests.

-• Global Entry/TSA PreCheck credit: ($100 credit to speed through security).
+• Global Entry/TSA PreCheck credit: Up to $120 every 4 years to speed through security.

 • Flexible miles: Transfer to 15+ airline and hotel partners or redeem for travel at 1¢ per mile.